wandb/docs/content/guides/integrations/accelerate.md

 weight: 140
 ---

-Hugging Face Accelerate is a library that enables the same PyTorch code to be run across any distributed configuration by adding just four lines of code, making training and inference at scale made simple, efficient and adaptable.
+Hugging Face Accelerate is a library that enables the same PyTorch code to run across any distributed configuration, to simplify model training and inference at scale.

 Accelerate includes a Weights & Biases Tracker which we show how to use below.
 You can also read more about Accelerate Trackers in **[their docs here](https://huggingface.co/docs/accelerate/main/en/usage_guides/tracking)**